CoherentLabs/GameUIComponents/README.md

 components.defineCustomElement('gameface-checkbox', Checkbox);
 ```

 To test the component start an http server at the root and open index.html.
-If
-you use http-server go to /checkbox and run:
+If you use http-server go to /checkbox and run:

 `http-server`

 Navigate to localhost:<port> and check your component.

 # Adding component to the components suite

-If you want to contribute to the components library and add a new component you
-need to add the required files in the correct folders.
-Make sure they can be
-successfully bundled and add documentation.
+If you want to contribute to the components library and add a new component you need to add the required files in the correct folders.
+Make sure they can be successfully bundled and add documentation.

-All components are placed in the /components folder.
+* All components are placed in the /components folder.
-The folders are named using lower case and camel-case for longer names.
+* The folders are named using lower case and camel-case for longer names.
-All names should be prefixed with `gameface-`.
+* All names should be prefixed with `gameface-`.
 So now instead of some-component
-the custom element should be named `gameface-some-component`:
+* the custom element should be named `gameface-some-component`:

 `components.defineCustomElement('gameface-some-component', SomeComponent);`

 **Note that only the name of the custom element and the name of the npm package in package.json must be prefixed.**

+You can use the [coherent-guic-cli](https://github.com/CoherentLabs/GameUIComponents/tree/master/tools/cli#getting-started) to build single component.
+Follow the steps bellow to see how to manually build all components if you don't want yo use the CLI.

-The build command generates a UMD and a CJS bundles of the component.
-The module
-bundler that is used is [Rollup](https://rollupjs.org/guide/en/).
-This means that we can use `import` and `export` statements
-and rollup will automatically resolve all modules.
-Now we can import all dependencies
-at the top of the script.js file:
+The `build` command generates UMD and CJS bundles of the component.
+The module bundler that is used is [Rollup](https://rollupjs.org/guide/en/).
+That means we can use `import` and `export` statements and rollup will automatically resolve all modules.
+Now we can import all dependencies at the top of the script.js file:

 ```
 import components from 'coherent-gameface-components';